shakhscode/sql-dbs/Readme.md

 > Types of SQL commands

-> Starting with slect and basic DML commands
+> Starting with select and basic DML commands
  - SELECT- WHERE
  - ORDER BY - LIMIT
  - GROUP BY